olegolas912/Initial_guess_Julia/README.md

 ## Setup

 1. Clone the repository
-2. Run the setup script to configure the environment:
+2. Run the setup_env.jl script to configure the environment:
 ```julia
 include("setup_env.jl")
 ```